 My Skiddaw guided walk not only brings in the summit of this iconic mountain, it provides the opportunity to bag six 'Wainwrights' in one day.
 You will be in a small group of no more than six people plus your guide.

-From Keswick we catch the bus to a point on the west side of the mountain near to Bassenthwaite Lake.
-We then take a walk up the hillside, ascending via a high ridge over the three Wainwrights of Ullock Pike, Longside and Carl Side.
+By taking the bus to our starting point on the west side of the mountain, near Bassenthwaite Lake, we are able to make our ascent via a scenic path, avoiding the crowds of the tourist route.
+We walk up the hillside, ascending via a high ridge over the three Wainwrights of Ullock Pike, Longside and Carl Side.
 On a clear day there are spectacular views over the lake and over the Southerndale Valley to the summit of Skiddaw.
 As we get higher, our route swings round to the left and we ascend to the summit itself.
-Our descent route brings in the summit of Skiddaaw Little Man, and the summit of Latrigg for fine views over Keswick and Derwent Water.
+Our descent route on the main path brings in the summit of Skiddaw Little Man, and the summit of Latrigg for fine views over Keswick and Derwent Water.

-We meet at 9:00am at Keswick bus station, stand 3, ready to catch the 9:10am X4 bus.
+We meet at 8:50am at Keswick bus station, ready to catch the 9:02am X4 bus.
 Post code CA12 5EA.
 The walk ends in Keswick.